princefishthrower/chrisfrew.in/src/content/blog/warn-sap-users-of-locked-objects-then-kill-their-session/index.md

     OTHERS                = 3.
 ```

 So, by now we have our table of objects, and the users who are locking them.
 We will also need all the sessions open across the system.
-We can get that with the nice SAP Standard class `cl_server_info` (pretty obvious name, eh? :joy:).
+We can get that with the nice SAP Standard class `cl_server_info` (pretty obvious name, eh? 😂).

 ```abap
 " Get all user sessions